Fri, Feb 7 | Private Residence—Bella Vista, Arkansas

 She is a yoga/intuitive movement teacher, guided imagery facilitator, healing drum circle facilitator, and Ayurvedic/Conscious-Living educator.

-We are excited to offer you a time and place to invest in your own sexuality—time that everyday life just won't naturally provide for.
+We are excited to offer you a time and place to invest in your own sexuality—time that everyday life won't provide for.
+Together, we'll write, discuss, move (yoga & intuitive), eat, and discover where you're at and where you'd like to be.

 -I haven't had an orgasm—is that normal or I am broken?